PROGRAMS | TEEN PROGRAMS

 -

-AWAC's live in cabins with the youngest campers and 2 to 4 adult staff.
+AWAC's live in cabins with the youngest campers and 4 adult staff.
 They assist with daily living, counseling, and adjustment issues, and occasionally supervise this group.

 AWAC's assist in 2 or 3 classes daily in areas in which they feel comfortable.
 AWACs take 1 class daily, and spend 1 class period in a training class with the other AWACs and ARPs (Counselors who supervise the AWAC program).